gabivlj/test-OS/README.md

 This is a OS made in Rust following tutorials from the internet like phil-opp

-Currently I struggled so much with compiling this on MacOS, because nightly sometimes does weird stuff on new versions in OSs that are not Linux.
+First off, I struggled so much with compiling this on MacOS, because nightly sometimes does weird stuff on new versions in OSs that are not Linux.

 ## Instructions Install [MacOS]

-1. First you have to install nightly that works well when installing LLVM tools.
+1. First you have to install a nightly version that works well when using LLVM tools.
 This is the version that I found working well and compatible with the requirements of this project

 - `rustup toolchain install nightly-2020-10-05 && rustup default nightly-2020-10-05`